Joshua-Kloepfer20/Project02/README.md

   - castling makes no sense and is completely random.
 Why is it in the game?
   - Drawing.
 We go for either win or loss no draws
   - En passant.
 While this makes more sense than castling it still makes very little sense.
   - Resigning.
 Similar to drawing we do not accept cowards.
+- For upgrading pawns after you click the move press 1 for rook, 2 for bishop, 3 for knight, and 4 for queen
 - Other than that it is played like a normal game and once the game ends you will be brought back to the queue screen if you would like to queue up again